upstart-gg/upstart/packages/template-example/README.enpage.fr.md

 ## Description

-This is the example template for Enpage.
+This is the example template for Upstart.
 It is SEO optimized and allows you to create a link-in-bio page easily!

 Ceci est le template d'exemple Enpafe.
 Il est optimisé pour le SEO